1st/backbone-nodejs-book/README.md

-Run Backbone.js applications on client and server with Node.js
+Use Backbone.js on Node.js
 ====================

-Creative-common book "Create Backbone.js applications that work on both client and Node.js server"
+Creative-common book about how to create Backbone.js applications that work on both client and server with Node.js.

 This book inspired by [Developing Backbone.js Applications](https://github.com/addyosmani/backbone-fundamentals) by [Addy Osmani](https://twitter.com/addyosmani).